How to use Big Data for Finance Industry?

 Modern cyber threats to big companies are often extremely sophisticated and can cause serious damage.
 Every IT system has vulnerabilities, and security breaches can often go unnoticed for months.
 The sheer scale of IT systems now means that manual monitoring for threats just isn’t feasible.

-Data analytics is the new tool security engineers are using to fight cybercrime.
+Data analytics is the new tool security engineers are using for fraud detection.

-For example, a bank can monitor customer spending patterns to detect anything abnormal in real-time.
+For example, a bank can monitor customer spending patterns to detect anything abnormal in real-time financial transactions.
 If a usually conservative spender suddenly starts taking out loans and going on shopping sprees, big red flags will go off.